fqantonio/GoingInductive/README.md

 [^readme-4]: Is there an underlying behavioral underlying effect?

-**Bottom line**, if you don't want to take the risks, change conditional to have a student group more adapted to school or if you want to increase the lab practices skills in some subject or school context.
+**Bottom line**, if you don't want to take the risks, change conditionaly to have a student group more adapted to school or if you want to increase the lab practices skills in some subject or school context.

-Futhermore, we've to considerer that the comparison is to an well developed and researched  instructional design over more then 200 years.
-Any sligth improve is strong.
+Furthermore, we've to considered that the comparison is to an well developed and researched  instructional design over more then 200 years.
+Any slight improve is strong.
 Another thing that has to be acknowledge by the **stakeholders** is the fact that this change is overwhelming for a teacher alone: there is a crucial need to a commited team work.
 Also, one methodology is not a panacea for all of the learning process, there is a need of stimulating research and knowledge spread of the specific impacts of each strategy.
+In this work only two were considered.

 Further research should include the why of the behavior declining over 2016 and develop the same research in other educational context national and international in order to confirm this findings.